 The NAAG Tobacco Center specializes in matters related to the 1998 tobacco Master Settlement Agreement (MSA) and is dedicated to helping the attorneys general of the signatory states (Settling States) interpret, implement, and enforce this agreement.
-With the leadership of the NAAG Tobacco Committee co-chairs, Wisconsin Attorney General Brad Schimel, and Maine Attorney General Janet Mills, the Center is committed to providing legal expertise to the Settling States as they enforce the MSA.
+With the leadership of the NAAG Tobacco Committee co-chairs, Arizona Attoney General Mark Brnovich and North Carolina Attorney General Josh Stein, the Center is committed to providing legal expertise to the Settling States as they enforce the MSA.

 The MSA is a historic, landmark agreement that has greatly contributed to the decreased smoking rate among Americans.
 The settlement has not only helped the Settling States recover the health care costs of smoking by ensuring billions in yearly revenue, but has also changed the way tobacco companies operate by restricting advertising and eliminating practices that obscured tobacco’s health risks.
 The MSA is responsible for raising a generation that has never seen ads of “Joe Camel” or other cigarette-smoking cartoon characters.
 Kids are now protected from the “smoking is cool” advertising messages tobacco companies once freely used.
 The NAAG Tobacco Center is committed to working with the Settling States to preserve and enforce the MSA’s monetary and public-health mandates.